 Specific family leave policies

 Using a trained team of research assistants and following an inter-rater reliability exercise yielding good results, we reviewed the APA Database of Accredited Programs, program websites and handbooks published online for the desired data.
-We are currently conducting a follow-up survey of all APA-accredited programs (doctoral, internship, postdoctoral) pending IRB approval to clarify our preliminary findings.
+We are currently conducting a follow-up survey of all APA-accredited programs (doctoral, internship, postdoctoral) in the US to clarify our preliminary findings.
 We hope this will help verify our current data for accuracy and extend our study to internship and postdoctoral programs.